Artic144/Stardew-damage-calculator/README.md

 That critical focused build is only applicable in the later stages of the game, after forging has been unlocked.
 What kinds of builds are best before this point?
 By filtering the spreadsheets to only show three `Other` forges, we can find the answer!
 It seems that for most weapons, the optimal mid-game build is wholly focused on boosting weapon damage and attack with Fighter, Brute, and Ruby/Iridium Rings.

 For fun, I'll take a look at the Steel Smallsword with only 2 rings, no forges or innate enchantments or anything fancy.
 Again it seems like getting as much attack boosting gear as possible with Fighter is the way to go, but there is a little more diversity with ring selection this time around.
 Some decently optimal ring combos here are any combination of Ruby/Iridium , Jade and Aquamarine.
 The reason it's a little different this time is because Ruby and Iridium Rings affect damage less the lower a weapon's base attack is.
 This means that critical focused rings catch up in average damage increase and rival the attack boosting rings!
-The reason Fighter is better than Scout this early on is that it *guarentees* at least +1 bonus damage, which is huge with weapon damages this low.
+The reason Fighter is better than Scout this early on is that it *guarantees* at least +1 bonus damage, which is huge with weapon damages this low.

 In short, the way to make your combat training and progression as smooth as possible goes like this:
 - Equip any damage boosting rings as soon as you get them.